-- Pressure reduction by use of mobile compression from the nearest isolation valves from the pipe being replaced; - 5) Transfer the gas to a lower pressure pipeline system or segment from the nearest isolation valves nearest to the pipe being replaced such as through a lateral delivering gas to another pipeline facility; or - 6) An alternative method demonstrated to minimize the release of gas to the environment similar to the other methods listed in the methods (1) through (5) above. - ii) TGP must document the determination and justification for the reduction method(s) implemented and how the method(s) used minimized the release of natural gas to the environment and was consistent with pipeline safety.
-TGP must also document and justify, any substantial difference (over 10 percent additional release) between the actual amount of natural gas released and the estimated volume calculated before the replacement. - iii) TGP must report all mainline blowdowns between the mainline isolating valves for a special permit segment due to pipe replacement as detailed in the Condition 15(i) Annual Report.
+- 1) Isolate a smaller pipeline segment length by use of valves and/or the installation of control fittings near the pipe being replaced; - 2) Flaring the gas released from the pipeline from the nearest isolation valves or control fittings from the pipe being replaced; - 3) Pressure reduction in the pipeline segment by use of inline compression; - 4) Pressure reduction by use of mobile compression from the nearest isolation valves from the pipe being replaced; - 5) Transfer the gas to a lower pressure pipeline system or segment from the nearest isolation valves nearest to the pipe being replaced such as through a lateral delivering gas to another pipeline facility; or - 6) An alternative method demonstrated to minimize the release of gas to the environment similar to the other methods listed in the methods (1) through (5) above. - ii) SNG must document the determination and justification for the reduction method(s) implemented and how the method(s) used minimized the release of natural gas to the environment and was consistent with pipeline safety.
+SNG must also document and justify, any substantial difference (over 10 percent additional release) between the actual amount of natural gas released and the estimated volume calculated before the replacement. - iii) SNG must report all mainline blowdowns between the mainline isolating valves for a special permit segment due to pipe replacement as detailed in the Condition 15(i) Annual Report.